Northern Irelands position regarding trading in goods

 Movement of goods in general

-As far as we currently understand it, the new rules will mean that declarations will be required from businesses moving goods from Great Britain into Northern Ireland, that will include a summary declaration when goods arrive, for all goods sent from Great Britain to Northern Ireland.
-Import VAT will apply to goods that enter Northern Ireland from Great Britain, albeit accounted for in the VAT return.
+The new rules will mean that declarations will be required from businesses moving goods from Great Britain into Northern Ireland, that will include a summary declaration when goods arrive, for all goods sent from Great Britain to Northern Ireland.
+Import VAT will apply to goods that enter Northern Ireland from Great Britain, albeit accounted for in the VAT return (see separate article on Postponed Import VAT Accounting).
 The same will also broadly apply to goods entering Great Britain from Northern Ireland.